-Thomas Lyte are thrilled to be part of a feature regarding the iconic FA Cup trophy, featured on the BBC News Online.
-Sunday’s programme of Anqtiues Roadshow saw expert Alastair Dickenson discussing the value of the trophy with BBC Sport’s Gabby Logan.
-The longest serving FA Cup trophy was in fact valued at more than £1m on the show – making it the BBC show’s most valuable item.
+Thomas Lyte are thrilled to be part of a feature regarding the iconic FA Cup trophy on BBC News.
+Sunday’s program of Antiques Roadshow saw expert Alastair Dickenson discussing the value of the trophy with BBC Sport’s Gabby Logan.
+The longest-serving FA Cup trophy was in fact valued at more than £1m on the show – making it the BBC show’s most valuable item.

-The orginal FA Cup trophy was presented at the first final in 1872, but was unfortunaltey stolen shortly after.
-The second was replaced by the Football Assosiation, and is now is on permanent display at the National Football Museum.
-This trophy, featured on antiques roadshow, was used for every final from 1911 until 1991, when it was decided it was too fragile to continue being used.
+The original FA Cup trophy was presented at the first final in 1872 but was unfortunately stolen shortly after.
+The second was replaced by the Football Association, and is now is on permanent display at the National Football Museum.
+This trophy, featured on Antiques Roadshow, was used for every final from 1911 until 1991, when it was decided it was too fragile to continue being used.

-2014 marked the birth of a new trophy, hand crafted at our own London Workshop, by master silversmith Kevin Williams.
+2014 marked the birth of a new trophy, handcrafted at our own London-based silver workshops, by our master silversmiths.
 Originally commissioned in 2013, over 250 craft hours have been used to make this stunning 2014 trophy.
-The FA have documented this historic moment in British football by filming Thomas Lyte Silversmiths Kevin Williams and Colin Hines crafting this masterpiece from a single disc of solid silver into the finished trophy.
+The FA has documented this historic moment in British football by filming Thomas Lyte Silversmiths crafting this masterpiece from a single disc of solid silver into the finished trophy.

 We have selected a number of case studies that demonstrate the broad range of our capabilities designing and making in precious metals.